 1. Mobile and tablet usage exploded

-To start with clean web design toronto, responsive design followed the trend of smartphones and tablets as alternative devices for accessing the web.
+To start with, responsive design followed the trend of smartphones and tablets as alternative devices for accessing the web.

 This mobile device popularity also showed us that their owners were not only accessing web content on mobile devices”on the go”, but in their homes or offices.
 They, therefore, expected to have the ability to view the exact same content on their mobile as on their desktop computer (not a different, or reduced, version).